cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

       task, and only increasing the number after it has been determined that the software benefits from it.

-Determining how many threads are necessary can be difficult, but the ``/usr/bin/time -f "CPU = %P"`` command can be used to estimate the efficiency from using multiple threads:
+The ``/usr/bin/time -f "CPU = %P, MEM = %MKB"`` command can be used to estimate the efficiency from using multiple threads and to show how much memory a program used:

 .. code:: console

-   $ /usr/bin/time -f "CPU = %P" my-command --threads 1 ...
+   $ /usr/bin/time -f "CPU = %P, MEM = %M" my-command --threads 1 ...
-   CPU = 99%
+   CPU = 99%, MEM = 840563KB
-   $ /usr/bin/time -f "CPU = %P" my-command --threads 4 ...
+   $ /usr/bin/time -f "CPU = %P, MEM = %M" my-command --threads 4 ...
-   CPU = 345%
+   CPU = 345%, MEM = 892341KB

 In this example increasing the number of threads/CPUs to 4 did not result in a 4x increase in CPU usage, but only a 3.5x increase.
 And this difference tends to increase the more threads are used.

-A consequence of this is that it is often more efficient to split your job into multiple sub-jobs (for example one job per chromosome) than increasing the number of threads used for the individual jobs.
+Because performance does not grow linearly with the number of threads it is often more efficient to split your job into multiple sub-jobs (for example one job per chromosome) rather than increasing the number of threads used for the individual jobs.
 See the :ref:`page_batch_jobs` page for more information.

+Increasing the number of threads only increased slightly the amount of memory used (820MB to 871MB) in this example.
+In other words this software probably did not load additional data per thread, however that may be the case for other software.

 Reserving the GPU node
 ======================